dofusdude/dofusdude-js/docs/CosmeticsApi.md

 let game = "dofus2"; // String |
 let query = "nedora"; // String | case sensitive search query let opts = {
-  'filterTypeName': "Costume", // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 2, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results };
+  'filterTypeName': "Wings", // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 2, // Number | only results which level is equal or below this value 'limit': 8, // Number | maximum number of returned results 'filterTypeEnum': ["null"] // [String] | multi-filter results with the english type name.
+Add with \"wood\" or \"+wood\" and exclude with \"-wood\".
+};
 apiInstance.getCosmeticsSearch(language, game, query, opts, (error, data, response) => {
   if (error) {